element-hq/element-web/docs/skinning thoughts.md

   - base CSS
   - all the components needed to build a workable app (including the top layer)

-riot-web: the riot skin
+element-web: the Element skin
-  - riot-specific classes (e.g. login header/footer)
+  - Element-specific classes (e.g. login header/footer)
-  - riot-specific themes
+  - Element-specific themes
     - light
     - dark

-i.e. the only things which should go into riot-web are bits which apply vector-specific skinning specifically "Stuff that any other brand would not want to use. (e.g. riot logos, links, T&Cs)"
+i.e. the only things which should go into element-web are bits which apply vector-specific skinning specifically "Stuff that any other brand would not want to use. (e.g. Element logos, links, T&Cs)"
  - Questions:
    - Electron app?  (should probably be a separate repo in its own right?  but might as well go here for now)
    - index.html & index.js?  (should be in matrix-react-sdk, given the SDK is useless without them?)